superblk/ec2-actions-runner/README.md

         ]
       }
       ```
-    - Minimal role policy (inline or customer-managed), that defines the permissions needed for starting/stopping runner instances
+    - Example role policy (inline or customer-managed), that defines the _minimum_ permissions needed for starting/stopping runner EC2 instances
       ```
       {
           "Version": "2012-10-17",